NonsenseCapital/docs/README.md

 *A proof of concept DAO, to facilitate experimentation in the fields of governance and on-chain coordination between untrusted parties beyond simple decision making.*

-**How do we incentivize users to participate, without making it more efficient to go off and run a fund of their own?**

 Shitpost Capital is a "proof of concept" decentralized fund based on [Harbour](https://www.harbourproject.io/), [Melon](https://melonport.com/) and [Aragon](https://aragon.one/).
 The goal is to display how various ethereum-based protocols can be combined to build dynamic and fully functional projects.

 ## Origin